michi84o/AccessBattle/README.md

 - Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing.
   - Singleplayer is in alpha.
 The AI plugin contains two stupid AI opponents.
-  - Singleplayer and AI vs AI is also available as a console program.
+  - Singleplayer and AI vs AI is available as a console program.

 - Roadmap
   - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now)